Causal Inference via Style Transfer for Out-of-distribution Generalisation: Problem Formulation

-where $\mathcal{D}$ denotes the (observational) training data.
-We refer the objective in Eq.~(\ref{eq:MCL}) to as \emph{Maximum Interventional Log-likelihood (MIL)} to distinguish it from the conventional Maximum Log-likelihood (ML), which might not hold for $P\left(Y|\do(x)\right)$.
+We refer to the objective in Eq.~(\ref{eq:MCL}) as \emph{Maximum Interventional Log-likelihood (MIL)} to distinguish it from the conventional Maximum Log-likelihood (ML) for $P\left(Y|x\right)$.
 We note that Eq.~(\ref{eq:MCL}) makes use of the \emph{consistency} and \emph{no-interference} \emph{assumptions~\cite{yao2021survey}} in causal inference.
 The former states that the observed outcome $y$ of an observed treatment $X=x$ is the potential outcome of $Y$ under the intervention $\do(X=x)$, and the later states that the potential outcome $Y_{i}$ of an item (or sample) $i$ is only affected by the intervention on this item (or $\do(X_{i}=x)$).
 Detailed derivations of Eq.~(\ref{eq:MCL}) are provided in the supplementary material.
-For the ease of notation, we use $P\left(Y|\do(x)\right)$ hereafter to denote a (parameterized) model of the potential outcome $Y$.
+For the ease of notation, we use $P\left(Y|\do(x)\right)$ hereafter to denote a parametric model of the potential outcome $Y$.